Insteon Binding

 </xml>

 Finding the Insteon product key can be tricky since Insteon has not updated the product key table (https://www.insteon.com/pdf/insteon_devcats_and_product_keys_20081008.pdf (opens new window)) since 2008.
 If a web search does not turn up the product key, make one up, starting with "F", like: F00.00.99.
-Avoid duplicate keys by finding the highest fake product key in the device_types.xml file, and incrementing by one.
+Avoid duplicate keys by finding the highest fake product key in the legacy-device-types.xml file, and incrementing by one.

-# Adding New Device Features
+# Adding New Legacy Device Features

 <xml>